 Please note that although cosmetic blepharoplasty can be performed under local anaesthesia alone, local anaesthesia with safe, conscious intravenous sedation given by a very experienced and skilled consultant anaesthetist (commonly referred to as “twilight anaesthesia”) is also available where requested.
 This form of anaesthesia is extremely popular with our patients and the effects are reversed very quickly.
 It enables local anaesthetic injections to be given painlessly with little recollection of the surgery, and helps to keep patients calm, relaxed and comfortable.
 It also helps to prevent rises in blood pressure thereby minimizing bleeding and postoperative bruising.

 The very remote risk of blindness or stroke from fat injections must always be considered.
 It is for this reason that injections are given meticulously using special blunt-tipped cannulas and the higher risk area of the face (the glabella and root of the nose) is always avoided in our practice.
+We have undertaken fat injections with an excellent safety track records for well over 15 years.

 Any patients requiring general anaesthesia or who are unsuitable for surgery at our day case facility, the Face & Eye Clinic, will be treated by our surgeons in a local private hospital e.g. Spire Manchester Hospital.